alephium/docs/docs/ralph/contracts.md

 ## Gasless Transaction

-In the Rhone upgrade, we introduced support for gasless transactions.
-We can use the built-in `payGasFee` to pay transaction gas fees on behalf of the user, for example:
+In Ralph, you can use the built-in `payGasFee` to pay transaction gas fees on behalf of the user, for example:

 ```rust
 Contract Foo() {